codio/site/source/docs/specifics/cakephp.html.md

 1. From the Codio Dashboard, create a new Empty template project.
 1. Open a Terminal window from the Tools->Terminal window
-1. Remove the initial project files: `rm -rf * .git/`
+1. Remove the initial git folder, we will init a new one later: `rm -rf .git/`

 ##Install PHP, Apache and MySQL/MariaDB